asynts/writer/Notes/0008_too-inefficent-for-large-files.md

     However, the time required to rebuild the layout tree is still a big problem.

+-   When I used `py-spy` to create a flame graph, the following things were slow, but have already been addressed since then:

+    -   Another thing that is generally slow is the absolute layout calculation in the end.

+        This could be done lazily with caching to benifit from the culling as well.

+    -   `TextChunkModelNode.get_font_metrics` when building the word groups.

+        -   This could be cached in some font helper class.

+        -   On top of that, we should store the reference in the `TextChunkLayoutNode` to avoid the lookup in the cache.

+            This would not affect the initial layout time.

 -   I used `py-spy` to create a flame graph of the application.

     The following functions had some noticable inpact on performance, where I did not expect that:

-    -   `TextChunkModelNode.get_font_metrics` when building the word groups.

-        -   This could be cached in some font helper class.

     -   `get_max_remaining_width` when trying to place words in the current line.